Abeeway/abeeway-geolocation-module/apps/community/app-cmty_ble-geoloc/README.md

 ### Test the Demo application

 #### How to use CLI tool to set BLE Filter
+1. use the command `bleGeoloc filter` and `your filter` to set filter Exp :  `0x4142454557455931` : ABEEWAY1
+2. use the command `bleGeoloc mask 0xFFFFFFFFFFFFFFFF` for the filter mask

 #### How to use the Downlink message to set BLE Filter

-1. Check if the LED4 is bliking with 1000ms period
-2. Press the button `Board Swith 04` to start the BLE eddystonne scan.
-After the scan done, a payload that contains informations (MAC adress & RSSI) will be send via LoRa.
-Then check on your Network Server that every push results in a new LoRaWAN uplink message
+It is also possible to set the BLE filter by a dowlink message.
-3. Send a LoRaWAN dowlink message with payload : `"0B026928"` or `"0B02693C"`  to change the `repeat-delay` of the BLE scan `(28 = 40s)`, `(3C = 60s)`.
+1. Send a LoRaWAN dowlink message with payload : `"0B026928"` or `"0B02693C"`  to change the `repeat-delay` of the BLE scan `(28 = 40s)`, `(3C = 60s)`.
 The default delay is 30s.
-4. Send a LoRaWAN dowlink message with payload : `"0B024E41424545"` and `"0B024F574159"` to change the `Filter`
+2. Send a LoRaWAN dowlink message with payload : `"0B024E41424545"` and `"31"` to change the `Filter`

     |      ID     |    Description   |
     | ----------- | ---------------- |